 How your gift will help

-Your legacy will only be used for the purpose you intend it for.
+Your gift will only be used for the purpose you intend it for.
 This could be for anything you like, such as woodland or coast conservation, to help protect a particular historical property or to keep a garden in bloom for generations to come.
 Every penny of your gift will help to look after the places you love.

 Our donor newsletter has more information on how gifts in wills have previously helped us.
 You can also read our Annual Report and statement of accounts to find out more.